 By visiting the website for HOPE information at www.GAcollege411.org, you can apply for several other state grants and scholarships.
 Included in those, but not limited to the list below,are

-Athens Tech administers a Merit Scholarship Program which is open to students who have satisfied the minimum academic requirements.
+Athens Technical College administers a Merit Scholarship Program which is open to students who have satisfied the minimum academic requirements.
 You can view information concerning Athens Technical College Merit Scholarships at the ATC Foundation website at

 Outside awards consist of aid from sources and agencies other than Athens Technical College.
 They can include, but are not restricted to, scholarships from community or civic groups, religious organizations, and charitable foundations.
-Athens Tech assists many students with their outside aid awards.
+Athens Technical College assists many students with their outside aid awards.

 Dale Dean Loan Application –The Dale Dean Emergency Loan Fund is established in memory of Dr. Dale Dean to assist Athens Technical College students who are experiencing unforeseen financial circumstances that may prevent them from attending school.
 The Emergency Loan Fund is open to any enrolled student meeting the criteria outlined below.